 Cool off in Venice!

-- Rather than pound the hot streets of Venice, get down to the waters front where all the cruise ships are sailing past, take your sandals off and cool your feet in the water.
-We spent an hour people watching – it beats paying $100 for a gondola ride!
+Take your sandals off and cool your feet in the water.
+We spent an hour people-watching – it beats paying $100 for a gondola ride!

 Best Place To Picnic In Rome

-- If you are looking for somewhere lovely to have a picnic lunch while in Rome then I can recommend this tip.
+- If you are looking for somewhere lovely to have a picnic lunch while in Rome then I recommend this.

 Enjoying This Post?
 Please Share To Pinterest!⇓